PRECIOUS-Gold prices steady as market awaits U.S. employment report

 By Eileen Soreng

-Oct 3 (Reuters) - Gold prices were little changed on Thursday, following an over 1% jump in the previous session, as investors awaited more data to gauge the health of the U.S. economy.
+Oct 3 (Reuters) - Gold prices were little changed on Thursday, following a jump of more than 1% in the previous session, as investors awaited more data with which to gauge U.S. economic health and that could influence further U.S. Federal Reserve action on interest rates.

 The precious metal jumped 1.4% on Wednesday after disappointing hiring by U.S. private employers unnerved investors already concerned about slowing growth in the world’s largest economy.